JohnP105/NinjaFruit_C/README.md

     }
 ```

-- Fork() to create a child process for power-ups
+- Fork() to create a child process for background tasks
 - Wait() for child process termination

 ### 3. 📡 **Inter-Process Communication**